 The Chaotic Good character believes that laws are not beneficial to individuals and restrict freedom, while the Lawful Evil character does not care about the freedom of individuals and believes that order, traditions and codes must be upheld no matter what.

 While a Chaotic Good character will break laws to help them do Good, a Lawful Evil character will not generally break the rules of their code to do more Evil.
 By sticking to the boundaries of their code, Lawful Evil characters may use their code to justify their Evil actions.
-The more Evil actions they commit under their law, the more they will fight to uphold it.
+The more Evil actions they do under their law, the more they will work to uphold it.

 For more on the Lawful Evil alignment, see my article.